davestewart/davestewart-site-old/content/blog/programming/modular-architecture-using-nuxt-layers/index.md

     +- ...
 ```

-Transposing "domains" for "concerns" has myriad benefits.
+Transposing "domains" for "concerns" has myriad benefits...

 File management:

 - domains are self-contained thanks to the natural siloing
-- the code you need is generally located in a sibling folder
+- the code you need will generally be located in a sibling folder
 - less open folders / scrolling / jumping in your IDE

 Configuration and settings: